-PADM 5502 - Research Oesign and Data Analysis This course is designed to acquaint students with the assumptions, concepts and methods for quantitative ic inquiry and basic data analysis techniques useful in public administration and nonprofit management re- re and qualitative scientif search.
+This course is designed to acquaint students with the assumptions, concepts and methods for quantitative and qualitative scientific inquiry and basic data analysis techniques useful in public administration and nonprofit management research.
 PADM 5511 - Directed Independent Policy Studies 3(3-0) This course allows students to pursue specialized interests in policy studies.
-PADM 5530 - Independent Study in Public Administration 3(3-0) This course allows students to complete independent, supervised readings and research on a pre-selecter paper to the instructor.
-Students will also complete ten page annotated bibliographies on their area of interior federal agency profile. topic and present a final PADM 5551 - Diversity Management and Public Organization 3(3-0) The course will provide a broad-based perspective of diversity management in the workplace.
-It will exworkforce which represents multiple differences, including for example, gender, race, culture, ethnicity, age physical/mental abilities. camine the contemporary PADM 5600 - Issues in Human Resources Management 3(3-0) The course examines issues in managing public human resources.
-PADM 5615 - Human Capital Development: Theory and Practice 3(3-0) In this course we will study the choices individuals make regarding the development of their human cap human capital and wages, the impact of human capital on organization performance as well as implication formance. ital, the relation between PADM 5635 - Introduction to Community & Economic Development 3(3-0) To examine community & economic development movement in the United States and abroad.
-The under urban environment and local economic development.
-PADM 5650 - Executive Leadership: Principles of Public Administration 3(3-0) Examines leadership skills necessary to maximize group effectiveness in public and volunteer organiza will be made of role playing and/or simulation exercises.
-PADM 5710 - Grantsmanship for Public Administration Offers instruction on the "how to" of grant writing and planning for grant writing in the public sector and PADM 5720 - Contemporary Issues in Public Administration 3(3-0) Treats current and recurring issues and problems in public administration at the local, state and federal le flow public bureaucracies deal with such problems and issues as effective service delivery of public safety nealth care, transportation, environmental protection, disease control, welfare, and amelioration of poverty relations and how service delivery is paid for will be treated.
-Prerequisite: 9 semester hours of public vels in the United States. and defense, education, consent of the instructor ious kinds of public policy are made.
+PADM 5530 - Independent Study in Public Administration This course allows students to complete independent, supervised readings and research on a pre-selected topic and present a fina paper to the instructor.
+Students will also complete ten page annotated bibliographies on their area of interests, and complete a state or federal agency profile.
+PADM 5551 - Diversity Management and Public Organization The course will provide a broad-based perspective of diversity management in the workplace.
+It will examine the contemporary workforce which represents multiple differences, including for example, gender, race, culture, ethnicity, age, alternate life styles, and physical/mental abilities.
+PADM 5600 - Issues in Human Resources Management PADM 5615 - Human Capital Development: Theory and Practice PADM 5635 - Introduction to Community & Economic Development To examine community & economic development movement in the United States and abroad.
+The understanding of the physica urban environment and local economic development.
+PADM 5650 - Executive Leadership: Principles of Public Administration Examines leadership skills necessary to maximize group effectiveness in public and volunteer organizations.
+Considerable use will be made of role playing and//or simulation exercises.
+PADM 5710 - Grantsmanship for Public Administration Offers instruction on the "how to" of grant writing and planning for grant writing in the public sector and nonprofits.
+PADM 5720 - Contemporary Issues in Public Administration Treats current and recurring issues and problems in public administration at the local, state and federal levels in the United States How public bureaucracies deal with such problems and issues as effective service delivery of public safety and defense, education health care, transportation, environmental protection, disease control, welfare, and amelioration of poverty, international trade and relations and how service delivery is paid for will be treated.
+Prerequisite: 9 semester hours of public administration courses o consent of the instructor PADM 5781 - Introduction to Public Policy The course emphasizes the nature and definition of public policy, the structure in which public policy is produced and how various kinds of public policy are made.